grafana/grafana-infinity-datasource/website/src/wiki/csv.md

 ## Custom delimiters / TSV file

 You can use custom delimiter for your CSV file.
 You can set them in the **CSV options** delimiter section.
 Specify `\t` for TSV files.

+For TSV files, you can choose TSV as query type.
+This works the same way as above.

 ## CSV to timeseries